-Once we have all the information required we create what is called a sitemap.
+Once I have all the information required I will create what is called a sitemap.
 This is essentially a plan or layout which decides how all your information including your navigation, feature requests and web content will be organised.
 Our aim here is to develop a clear page hierarchy that is consistent, easily understood and explored by your visitors.
-We will then create UI (User Interface) wireframes and visual mockups.
+I will then create UI (User Interface) wireframes and visual mockups.

 The importance of creating a great user experience (UX) cannot be overstated when designing your website.
-UI wireframes are a powerful visualisation tool we use to help you understand your users experience and most importantly how they will interact with your new website.
-Our UI wireframes will provide you with the confidence that your website requirements are being fully understood.
+UI wireframes are a powerful visualisation tools which are employed to help you understand your users experience and most importantly how they will interact with your new website.
+UI wireframes will provide you with the confidence that your website requirements are being fully understood.

 What is User Experience?

 Your websites goals and conversion rates are determined by how your users interact with your website, product or service.
 A great user experience simply means focusing on understanding what your users need.
 It centres on improving the quality and ease of use within your website by providing a clear path for navigation within your webpage structure.
-This helps your users find exactly what they need fast and with the least amount of steps.
+To put it simply, good UX design involves a clear understanding of your motivations, and making your user’s experience as simple as possible.
+This means your users find exactly what they need fast and with the least amount of steps.
 The most important elements of your website are therefore placed front and centre for maximum results.

 What does User Interface mean?